Dental Abscess & Gum Abscess Sunnyvale, CA

 When tissues in the mouth are injured or get irritated, bacteria may get into the area and cause an infection and a painful, pus-filled swelling.
 If the pus can’t drain, the area will get more swollen and painful.
 This is known as an abscess.
 An abscess is your body’s attempt to contain an infection and prevent it from spreading to other areas.

-Abscesses can form very quickly, often within 24 to 48 hours of when the infection starts.
+Abscesses can form very quickly, often within 24 to 48 hours of when the infection starts and usually gum and dental abscesses require urgent dental care.

 What are Gum and Tooth Abscesses?